 This post may contain affiliate links.
 Please read my disclosure.

 This Spicy Korean Ramen is served with thinly sliced pork belly and seasoned with Korean ingredients such as gochugaru, doenjang and gochujang!
-It’s packed with umami flavor and takes just an hour to make!

 Every time I make a new ramen recipe, it instantly becomes my new favorite!